History comes alive in the Pensacola Bay Area

 The Pensacola Lighthouse

 Closeby, Pensacola Lighthouse is the fourth tallest brick lighthouse in the country.
 Standing proudly through Civil War skirmishes and natural disasters, it is still an active lighthouse.
 Its flashing white beacon shines 27 miles out to sea at 20-second intervals.
 Saturday tours trace lighthouse history; the view is worth climbing 177 steps to the top.
-Keep an eye out for the ghost of the first lighthouse keeper, Jeremiah Ingram.
+In the last few years, the lighthouse has added specialty tours to enhance visits.
+Romantics can take the Toast of the Top Sunset Tour, which includes ambient music, sparkling non-alcoholic wine in keepsake champagne flutes and light appetizers.
+The Light of the Moon Tour includes stories of the lighthouse and its ghosts, topped off with a spectacular view of the moonlit Gulf of Mexico and Pensacola Bay.
+The lighthouse bolsters its reputation as one of the most-haunted places in America—keep an eye out for the ghost of the first lighthouse keeper, Jeremiah Ingram—with a Ghost Tour in which visitors may bring their own ghost-hunting equipment or share some of the lighthouse’s (some equipment is sold in the gift shop).

 Sky to Sea: A Fitting Farewell to Pensacola